Jan Rosa Photo

 Abstract: This paper examines how the expansion of large, multi-establishment (national) employers influences the wage and hiring policies of smaller, local firms.
 Although these expansions are firms' independent decisions, understanding their spillover effects is important for evaluating policies that aim to attract new large employers.
 Using administrative data from Brazil that cover firms' wages and employment across different locations and occupations, I conduct a matched event study to assess how local employers respond to significant, idiosyncratic labor demand shifts by national employers.
 The findings reveal that when national employers increase wages in large cities by 8 log points (relative to other employers in large cities), they simultaneously raise wages by 5 log points and expand employment in other locations.
 This expansion pressures local employers to increase wages by 2 log points, resulting in a 1.5 log point wage growth for incumbent workers.
 Despite local employers reducing employment, workers are not adversely affected because they reallocate to the expanding national employers.

-• Spooky Boundaries at a Distance: Inductive Bias, Dynamic Models, and Behavioral Macro. with Mahdi Ebrahimi Kahou, Jesus Fernandez-Villaverde, Sebastian Gomez-Cardona and Jesse Perla
+• Spooky Boundaries at a Distance: Inductive Bias, Dynamic Models, and Behavioral Macro. with Mahdi Ebrahimi Kahou, Jesus Fernandez-Villaverde, Sebastian Gomez-Cardona and Jesse Perla, Revise and Resubmit, Journal of Monetary Economics

 [abstract] [NBER Working Paper]